nuxt/content/example/content/.ignored/ignored-content.md

-This content will not read or rendered by Docus
+This content will not be read or rendered by Docus.